On inverse mean curvature flow in Schwarzschild space and Kottler space: Inverse mean curvature flow in Schwarzchild manifold

 where $\nu$ is the unit outward normal and $H$ is the mean curvature of $\Sigma_t=X(\Sigma,t)$.
-If the initial hypersurface is star-shaped and mean convex, the short time existence result implies the flow exists on a maximum time interval $[0,T)$.
+If the initial hypersurface is star-shaped and strictly mean convex, the short time existence result (see, e.g.,\cite{Ge-2006}) of \eqref{IMCF} implies the flow exists on a maximum time interval $[0,T)$.
+Thus it remains to study the long time behavior of the flow \eqref{IMCF}.